-The number of businesses assisted with CDBG economic development program (CDBG-ED) funds remains lower than anticipated due to several factors.
-Under the current lending environment of low interest rates, businesses are finding conventional loans more advantageous than the underwriting, compliance, and long-term reporting commitments required for CDBG-ED funding.
+The number of businesses assisted with CDBG economic development program (CDBG-ED) funds was lower than anticipated.
+Under the current lending environment, businesses are finding conventional loans more advantageous than the underwriting, compliance, and long-term reporting commitments required for CDBG-ED funding.
 DEHCR is currently working with stakeholders to make CDBG-ED funds less burdensome with the hopes of stimulating interest in the program.

-In addition, transitioning, reviewing, remediating, and closing issues discovered in projects from the former Department of Commerce remain a top priority of DEHCR.
-In an effort to ensure continued compliance, DEHCR provided training through the annual application and implementation trainings.
-As a result of these efforts, DEHCR has finalized all outstanding issues with loans made by the former Department of Commerce and has implemented the CDBG-CLOSE program to resolve issues with outstanding CDBG-PI funding.
+DEHCR provided training through the annual application and implementation trainings.
+During PY 2021, DEHCR finalized the awarding of all CDBG-CLOSE funds.
+DEHCR will continue to monitor the use of CDBG-CLOSE funds to ensure conformance with all applicable regulations.
 With the transition to all grants made from CDBG-ED funds, DEHCR has resolved the issues surrounding CDBG-ED awards.

-The number of communities assisted with CDBG funds for Planning (CDBG-PLNG) remains low.
+The number of communities assisted with CDBG Planning (CDBG-PLNG) remains low.
 DEHCR received three applications during the program year and funded three.
 DEHCR staff promotes the planning program through contact with consultants, funding agency staff, and presentations at professional organization events.
 Planning utilization has historically been a challenge due to projects needing to meet a national objective and result in an eligible activity outcome.
-DEHCR has fully implemented accepting PLNG applications on an on-going basis in an attempt to stimulate interest for the program.
+DEHCR accepts PLNG applications on an on-going basis to stimulate interest for the program.

 The number of persons assisted with CDBG funds for public facilities projects (CDBG-PF) did not meet expectations.
-DEHCR received 38 accepted applications in the 2019 program year and funded 32.
+DEHCR received 45 accepted applications in the 2021 program year and funded 26.
 The CDBG-PF program continues to be in high demand with many non-entitlement communities facing challenges with aging public infrastructure.
 DEHCR anticipates the high demand for CDBG-PF dollars to continue in the coming years.

-Through the fifth full year of operation under the CDBG Housing Regions program (CDBG-H), program funds and services were made available to all eligible Wisconsin communities.
+Through the sixth full year of operation under the CDBG Housing Regions program (CDBG-H), program funds and services were made available to all eligible Wisconsin communities.
 This effort assisted in meeting geographic needs of the program.
-Contracted grantees were required to meet minimum low-income (30 percent of funds expended) thresholds in an effort to target and provide services to that population.
+Contracted grantees were required to meet minimum low-income (30 percent of funds expended) thresholds to target and provide services to that population.

-The average amount of HOME-HHR assistance provided to homebuyers in Program Year 2019 was lower than planned by approximately 5 percent (\$17,525 planned versus \$16,649 actual) which is within the variance rate for the program.
-This decrease in cost did not correspond to a higher number of homebuyers receiving assistance; as fewer units were available during the 2019 program year.
-Lower assistance amounts were needed to meet affordability goals.
+The average amount of HOME-HHR assistance provided to homebuyers in Program Year 2021 was higher than planned by approximately 13 percent (\$17,525 planned versus \$19,803 actual) which is outside the variance rate for the program.
+This increase in cost corresponded with a lower number of homebuyers receiving assistance; as fewer units were available during the 2021 program year.
+Higher assistance amounts were needed to meet affordability goals.
 To make more homes affordable to Low-Moderate Income (LMI) families, a greater supply of available housing was required.

-The average amount of assistance provided to homeowners for rehabilitation in Program Year 2019 was significantly higher than planned (\$19,558 planned versus \$24,643 actual; approximately 26% higher than expected).
+The average amount of assistance provided to homeowners for rehabilitation in Program Year 2021 was 18% higher than planned (\$40,000 planned versus \$47,360 actual) which is outside the variance rate for the program.
 The higher cost can be attributed to increasing costs and scope of work that needs to be done.
 Again, a lack of available houses to rehabilitate was experienced in Wisconsin.

-HOME-RHD accepted applications for affordable rental housing projects during two formal competitions held in June and October of 2019.
-A total of 11 applications were received for HOME-RHD funds during the formal competitions.
-HOME-RHD provides an opportunity for small developers to apply for funding through a rolling application process.
-There is also a rolling application period during the program year.
-HOME-RHD funding during the program year provided for construction, and/or rehabilitation of 100 affordable rental units.
+HOME-RHD accepted applications during two formal competitions held in June and October of 2021 with a total of 12 applications received.
+HOME-RHD also provides an opportunity for small developers to apply for funding through a rolling application process.
+HOME-RHD funding provided for construction, and/or rehabilitation of 52 affordable rental units.